xirianlight/openToMoreInfo/README.md

 ### 1. Create your AppleScript

-In Script Editor on your device, [paste this code](https://github.com/xirianlight/openToMoreInfo/blob/main/Loading%20Available%20Updates.scpt)
+In Script Editor on your device, paste the code for whichever action you want to use (Show Update vs Launch Update)

 Select File → Export